Nation's Giant Hamburgers: Locations

 As of 2025, the chain has 31 total locations across the San Francisco Bay Area, the Sacramento area and the Stockton area.
 Nine are in Contra Costa including: Brentwood, Concord, El Cerrito, Moraga, Orinda, Pleasant Hill, Pittsburg, San Pablo, and Tara Hills.
 The original San Pablo location is no longer standing, and the current San Pablo Nation's is on the same site as the original restaurant at San Pablo Avenue and San Pablo Dam Road.

 There are nine Nation's in Alameda County: Alameda, Berkeley, Castro Valley, Fremont, Hayward, Livermore, Oakland, Pleasanton, and San Leandro.
 The Oakland location remains in the Jack London Square District.

 There are four in Solano County, located in Benicia, Fairfield, Vacaville, and Vallejo.
 There are two in San Mateo County, located in Daly City and South San Francisco.
 There is only one Nation's in Napa in the county by the same name.

 Four restaurants are in the Central Valley cities of Lodi, Modesto, Stockton, and Tracy in San Joaquin County.
 Expansion in 2011 brought the chain into Sacramento County; locations there include Citrus Heights and Sacramento.

-The first restaurants outside of California are located in Texas in the greater Dallas-Fort Worth area in Arlington, Denton, and Sunnyvale.
+The first restaurants outside of California opened in 2024 in the Dallas–Fort Worth metroplex in Texas.
+Locations include Arlington, Denton, and Sunnyvale.

-Two locations are slated to open in the latter half of 2025; Pacifica, which will mark a third location in San Mateo County and San Jose which will be the first location in Santa Clara County.
+Two locations were scheduled to open in the latter half of 2025; Pacifica, which will mark a third location in San Mateo County and San Jose which will be the first location in Santa Clara County.